Noticed condensation on your windows? If so, you’re probably wondering where the moisture is coming from and how to prevent it.

 Condensation is most likely a sign of excess moisture or humidity levels in the home.
 There is humidity inside every home, and it is caused by a great number of everyday activities.
-Cooking, baths and showers, doing the laundry, running dishwashers, storing and burning firewood, pets, fish tanks, plants, clothes dryers that are not vented properly, and many other items contribute to indoor humidity levels.
+Cooking, baths, laundry, dishwashers, fish tanks, plants, and many other items contribute to indoor humidity levels.

 The construction and insulation materials that are used in newer or remodeled homes are designed to keep cold air outside.
 This is especially true of new windows.
 New energy efficient windows will keep cold air outside, meaning that they also keep warm moist air inside.

 Windows that are drafty or less energy efficient allow the warm moist air to escape.
 So, if your new windows are showing condensation more than your old ones, it is likely because they are more airtight – less air is entering your home from the outside.